20 Best Things to Do in Grand Teton National Park

 Distance: 7.4 miles / 11.9 km

-The Delta Lake Trail in Grand Teton National Park is a steep but stunning adventure that ends at the turquoise-blue Delta Lake, situated directly below the Grand Teton and the Teton Glacier.
+The Delta Lake Trail in Grand Teton National Park is a steep but stunning adventure that climbs its way up to a small turquoise-blue lake situated directly beneath the Grand Teton and the Teton Glacier!

-By this, I mean that the trail to Delta Lake is not established; it’s a path made entirely by foot traffic and not maintained by the National Park Service, hence the name 'social trail'.
-Therefore, don’t expect to see any signs marking the Delta Lake Trail, as making it to the lake will require some route finding to get there, which you can read more about in my separate post!
+In any case, don’t expect to see any signs marking the Delta Lake Trail, as making it to the lake will require some route-finding to get there, most notably knowing exactly where to leave the maintained trail, which you can read more about in my separate post linked below.

 Read My Separate Post: Delta Lake Trail